Top CBT Therapists in Providence

 Licensed counselor in Providence

-Jennifer utilizes a Cognitive Behavioral Therapy approach while incorporating aspects of dialectical behavior therapy.
-She also believes the relationship she builds with her clients is of utmost importance so she spends time cultivating a trusting partnership with her clients.
-As a cognitive behavioral therapist, Jennifer focuses her work on those hoping to find relief from stress and anxiety, obsessive compulsive disorder (OCD), trauma, sadness and depression, life transition, identity struggles, and healthy communication.
+Jen is a licensed therapist with specialized training in Cognitive Behavioral Therapy (CBT).
+She utilizes a Cognitive Behavioral Therapy approach while incorporating aspects of Dialectical Behavior Therapy in her work.
+Jen is committed to building confidence and providing support for clients as they manage emotions and move forward in their lives.
+She has extensive experience working with clients on relationship issues, grief, and trauma therapy, addressing a wide range of emotional and mental health challenges.
+Jennifer believes the relationship she builds with her clients is of utmost importance, so she spends time cultivating a trusting partnership.
+She uses evidence-based techniques and skills to help clients develop coping strategies, manage emotional challenges, and foster emotional well-being.
+As a cognitive behavioral therapist, Jennifer focuses her work on those hoping to find relief from stress and anxiety, obsessive compulsive disorder (OCD) treatment, trauma, sadness and depression, life transition, identity struggles, and healthy communication.